What Is Elasticsearch?

 Set Search Engine to Elasticsearch or Elasticsearch 5.0+ (more recommended).

-Enter Autocomplete Limit, the maximum number of search results displayed by search autocomplete function.
+Enter Autocomplete Limit, the maximum number of search results displayed by the search autocomplete function.

 Enter your hostname or your server’s IP address, where the Elasticsearch is running, in Elasticsearch Server Hostname.